Allen-Synthesis/EuroPi/software/contrib/lutra.md

 ## Re-syncing

-When `b1` or `din` receive a high voltage all CV outputs are temporarily halted.
-Once the input drops low again all output LFOs will start again from the reset state.
-In this way a very short gate(trigger) can be used to reset the LFOs, or a longer gate can hold them in a reset state for as long as desired.
+When `b1` is pressed or `din` receives a high voltage all CV outputs are temporarily halted.
+Once `b1` is released _and_ the signal on `din` drops back to `0.0V` the output signals will begin again, starting in their initial, synchronized state.
+This allows a very short gate (trigger) signal to reset all of the waves to re-synchronize them, or a longer gate can be used to hold the outputs at zero for as long as desired.

-Note that if a gate signal is connected to `din` then both `din` and `b1` must be low for the LFOs to oscillate.

-## CV Control

-`ain` is expected to receive signals from zero to `MAX_INPUT_VOLTAGE` (default 12V -- see [EuroPi configuration](/software/CONFIGURATION.md)).
-Increasing the voltage will increase the speed or spread of the LFOs.
-Decreasing the speed/spread is not allowed, as EuroPi cannot accept negative voltages.
-Instead it is recommended to set `k1` and `k2` to set the minimum desired speed & spread with `ain` unpatched.
-Then send an attenuated signal into `ain` to increase the speed/spread as desired.